Understanding the Effectiveness of Large Language Models in Detecting Security Vulnerabilities: Abstract

 \section{Abstract}

 Security vulnerabilities in modern software are prevalent and harmful.
-While automated vulnerability detection tools have made promising progress, their scalability and applicability remain challenging.
-Recently, Large Language Models (LLMs), such as GPT-4 and \clama, have demonstrated remarkable performance on code-related tasks.
-However, it is unknown whether such LLMs can do complex reasoning over code.
-In this work, we explore whether pre-trained LLMs can detect security vulnerabilities and address the limitations of existing tools.
-We evaluate the effectiveness of pre-trained LLMs on a set of five diverse security benchmarks spanning two languages, Java and C/C++, and including code samples from synthetic and real-world projects.
-We evaluate the effectiveness of LLMs in terms of their performance, explainability, and robustness.
+While automated vulnerability detection techniques have made promising progress, their scalability and applicability remain challenging.
+The remarkable performance of Large Language Models (LLMs), such as GPT-4 and \clama, on code-related tasks has prompted recent works to explore if LLMs can be used to detect security vulnerabilities.
+In this paper, we perform a more comprehensive study by examining a larger and more diverse set of datasets, languages, and LLMs, and qualitatively evaluating detection performance across prompts and vulnerability classes.
+Concretely, we evaluate the effectiveness of 16 pre-trained LLMs on 5,000 code samples—1,000 randomly selected each from five diverse security datasets.
+These balanced datasets encompass synthetic and real-world projects in Java and C/C++ and cover 25 distinct vulnerability classes.

+Our results show that LLMs across all scales and families show modest effectiveness in end-to-end reasoning about vulnerabilities, obtaining an average accuracy of 62.8\% and F1 score of 0.71 across all datasets.
+LLMs are significantly better at detecting vulnerabilities that typically only need intra-procedural reasoning, such as OS Command Injection and NULL Pointer Dereference.
+Moreover, LLMs report higher accuracies on these vulnerabilities than popular static analysis tools, such as CodeQL.

+We find that advanced prompting strategies that involve step-by-step analysis significantly improve performance of LLMs on real-world datasets in terms of F1 score (by up to 0.18 on average).
+Interestingly, we observe that LLMs show promising abilities at performing parts of the analysis correctly, such as identifying vulnerability-related specifications (e.g., sources and sinks) and leveraging natural language information to understand code behavior (e.g., to check if code is sanitized).
+We believe our insights can motivate future work on LLM-augmented vulnerability detection systems.